Alcaraz v Sinner, the US Open quarter-final that may have shaped our next decade of tennis

 After the US Open, Alcaraz passed Sinner (and everybody else) as he ascended to the top of the ATP rankings, but Sinner left a favourable impression in their head-to-head battles, even if Alcaraz outshone him in their biggest contest to date.

-Yes, Alcaraz has the Slam title and obtained the No 1 ranking, but Sinner has demonstrated the rare ability to match Alcaraz at his best.
+Since then, Alcaraz has added a Wimbledon title to win a second slam and obtained the No 1 ranking while Sinner has become a Grand Slam champion himself, winning in Australia at the start of 2024.
+Level at 4-4 in their head to heads, the Italian has demonstrated the rare ability to match Alcaraz at his best.
 “Let’s be honest, he was a whisker away from winning that match wasn’t he?”
-Nick Lester, a former ATP pro and now a renowned tennis commentator, tells Tennis Majors.
+Nick Lester, a former ATP pro and now a renowned tennis commentator, told Tennis Majors.
 “It was in many ways, a toss of a coin.

 A Toss of a Coin – a Flushing Meadows masterpiece

-Twenty-one months older than Alcaraz but not nearly as filled out physically, the stringbean-thin Sinner was within a whisker of making it three victories over Alcaraz at the 2022 US Open, when the pair played what by consensus was the match of the 2022 Grand Slam season.
+Twenty-one months older than Alcaraz but not nearly as filled out physically early on, the stringbean-thin Sinner was within a whisker of making it three victories over Alcaraz at the 2022 US Open, when the pair played what by consensus was the match of the 2022 Grand Slam season.
 In front of throngs of wide-eyed fans inside Arthur Ashe Stadium, the Italian pushed Alcaraz to the brink.

 “Something of a glimpse into the future in that maybe their next big Grand Slam meeting somewhere next year, with some luck from the draw, maybe it’s a final”